-We've been called out to data-center outages at hospitals right in the peak of this crisis to fix that critical infrastructure so that the computing power can be redeployed to the hospital.
-So there are some great stories internally that we publicized as much as we can because people really want to hear how we're contributing to this crisis.
+We've been called out to data-centre outages at hospitals right in the peak of this crisis to fix that critical infrastructure so that the computing power can be redeployed to the hospital.
+So there are some great stories internally that we publicised as much as we can because people really want to hear how we're contributing to this crisis.

 We're not frontline workers, we're not right in the mix of things at the hospital.
 We're not doctors, we're not nurses, but we do support their activities in one way or another.
 So it's important to tell those stories.